Central Virginia Orthodontics: Feeling at “Home” at the Dentist

 Central Virginia Orthodontics has grown over the years from one small office on Langhorne Road to locations spread throughout Lynchburg and Forest.
 Linda Bentley wears a multitude of hats, including that of Dr. Bentley’s wife, office manager and chief planner and designer of the new facility.
 “We needed more space for technology and patient comfort,” she said.
 They chose the Timberlake Road site because it is central to their patients.
 The new office provides enough space to enable the practice to trim down to two offices with the second location on Thomas Jefferson Drive in Forest.

 Linda had a clear plan for their new facility.
 “We did not want to look commercial.
 We are a family practice and treat the whole family.”
 The goal was to create an atmosphere more like a home where patients would feel comfortable and welcome.
 “And we wanted to do something beautiful,” she explained.
 Orthodontics patients return regularly for at least two years.
-The doctors and staff build relationships with their clients.
+The doctors, such as Edmonton Dentist, and staff build relationships with their clients.
 By removing the commercial and intimidating atmosphere so typical in most offices, anxiety is diminished and people become relaxed.

 They chose Dominion Seven Architects to work up the design for the building.
 “They were great taking what we had envisioned in our minds and putting it on paper,” said Linda.
 Their design is not styled after any one building.
 Rather, it is a compilation of ideas that Linda Bentley had collected over the years.
 Vince Phelps of VC Design and Build transformed the architectural plans into reality.